niklasfemerstrand/rc_openpgpjs/README.md

 Key storage
 -----------
 The keys are stored client side using HTML5 web storage.
-Private keys are never transferred from the user's local HTML5 web storage.
-Private and public keys can however be exported from the web storage and be used outside of Roundcube.
+Private keys are never transferred from the user's local storage.
+Private and public keys can be exported from the web storage and be used outside of Roundcube and equally externally generated keys can be imported and used inside Roundcube.

 Key lookups
 -----------